frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 ### TODO/Ideas:

+- Approximated: A more mathematically/optically plausible function for contact hardening.
 - Traced: Use Blue Noise for better perceptual quality.
 - Traced: Importance Sampling *(by using the already provided mips to reduce required samples/noise.
 Could also use the luminance of the cubemap for importance sampling)*
 - Traced: Animated noise.